nshint/nshint.github.io/source/_posts/2015-07-11-shared-breakpoints.markdown

 layout: post
 author: rafa
 title: "Shared breakpoints"
-date: 2015-07-05 14:00:40 -0300
+date: 2015-07-11 14:00:40 -0300
 comments: false
 categories:
 ---
-Developing multithread application is not something new, and it's became more and more popular with multicore processors.
+Developing multithread application is not something new, and it's become more and more popular with multicore processors.
 And one thing it's for sure, debugging multithread applications is hard.

 iOS has some gotchas, regarding multithread, things that if you don't respect, may cause your application to crash or hang the users interface, for example:

 - Animations outside the main thread, may crash the application.<br/>
 - Performing network requests on the main thread, will hang the users interface.<br/>
-- Fetch data from `NSManagedObjectContext` in different threads, may crash the application.

 {% img left /images/shared-breakpoints/1.png %}
 We can solve those situations using the so called `Symbolic Breakpoints` and [share those breakpoints](https://developer.apple.com/library/ios/recipes/xcode_help-breakpoint_navigator/articles/sharing_a_breakpoint.html) with your team.
 Thereby, every developer can take advantage of that, and get notified, when they occur.